Sean-Darvish/Bluetooth-LE/README.md

 #  Core Bluetooth

-/// BleUtil will handle all Stream activity and connection
+/// BleUtil.swift will handle all Stream activity and connection